 Component Integration and Removal

 Component: Hardware asset used for the digital processing and/or storage of information.
-Examples include computers, multifunction devices (printers/copiers/scanners), thumb drives, internal and external hard drives, and network equipment.
+Examples include computers, multifunction devices (printers/copiers/scanners), USB drives, internal and external hard drives, and network equipment.

 Removal: Sale, return, disposal, transfer, or destruction of a component.

 Information System Owner: The information system owner is an organizational official responsible for the procurement, development, integration, modification, operation, and maintenance of an information system.
 The information system owner is responsible for addressing the operational interests of the user community (i.e., users who require access to the information system to satisfy mission, business, or operational requirements) and for ensuring compliance with information security requirements.

 All components must have an administrator with clearly defined responsibilities for the maintenance of that asset.
 If responsibilities are delegated, the information system owner retains ultimate responsibility.

 Asset purchases must not disrupt the security integration of any other asset and are subject to any acceptable use policy established by the University.